Body Armor - The Case for Concealable Rifle Plates

 Rifle rated armor systems in their modern form have existed since the 1960's but discussions about the use of such armor outside of the obvious are rare.
 With that in mind this article is about making the case for an often overlooked concept for the employment of rifle rated armor - as a realistically concealable armor solution.

 Rifle rated armor is in use by military, law enforcement, and private/civilian users across the world but is typically only seen in use in an overt manner - generally thicker plates in overt load-bearing armor carriers.
-But it is possible to conceal rifle plates and there are multiple scenarios, particularly encountered by law enforcement or civilians, in which a concealable rifle rated armor solution would be highly beneficial.
+However, it is possible to conceal rifle plates, at least to some degree.
+Concealability in armor and the ability to stop rifle threats are not mutually exclusive traits.

 The setup -